Whooping Crane Migration

 Whoopers stand about 5 feet tall and have a wingspan of about 7 feet from tip to tip.
 They are bright white with black wing tips, which are visible only when the wings are outspread.
 In flight, they extend their long necks forward, while their long, slender legs extend out behind the tail.
 Whooping cranes typically migrate singly, or in groups of 2-3 birds, and may be associated with sandhill cranes.

 Other white birds such as snow geese, swans and egrets are often mistaken for whooping cranes.
 The most common misidentification is pelicans, because their wingspan is similar and they tuck their pouch in flight, leaving a silhouette similar to a crane when viewed from below.

 Anyone sighting whoopers should not disturb them, but record the date, time, location and the birds' activity.
-Observers should also look closely for and report colored bands, which may occur on one or both legs.
+Observers should also look for and report colored bands, which may occur on one or both legs.
 Whooping cranes have been marked with colored leg bands to help determine their identity.